alshedivat/al-folio/_posts/2023-11-07-snow_depth_subgrid.md

     {% include figure.html path="https://i.imgur.com/KnfLKt1.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 <div class="caption"> Flowchart illustrating the process of extracting snow depth from satellite altimetry data.
 The snow depth is derived using an elevation differencing workflow.
 Subsequently, a tree-structure-based regression model is trained and applied to predict local variability of snow depth at any location and time.
 Satellite ICESat-2 graphics source: NASA.gov.
+(Zhihao, in preparation).
 </div>